 The thalweg incision plot (panel a) indicates that approximately 65% of thalweg incision immediately downstream of the J2 Return occurred prior to 1989 and the remainder occurred prior to 2002.
 Between 2002 and 2016, the thalweg was stable, with little vertical incision occurring during that period.
 The mean channel elevation plot (panel b) indicates that mean channel incision did not stabilize after 2002, especially in the three-mile segment below the J2 Return, where mean channel elevation continued to decrease despite thalweg stability.
 Taken together, the panels indicate a shift from incision to erosion through lateral channel movement (lateral erosion) after 2002.

 The 1989, 2002, and 2016 incision plots all terminate slightly less than 20 miles downstream of the J2 Return at the KCD.
 The plotted portion of maximum incision depth between approximately 10 and 20 miles downstream of the diversion is highly variable indicating inconsistent trends in that reach.
 This may be due to differing patterns of sediment accumulation and transport upstream or through KCD during wet and dry periods.
+A longer study period may be needed to reduce variability and increase sample size.